sonic-net/SONiC/doc/mclag_hld/MCLAG-ansible-test-plan.md

 #### L2 scenario

 All links to server ports are L2 mode, and peer-link must allow all vlans to be used.
 DUT is the gateway of the servers.
 DUT binds MCLAG's vlan interface IP address to be the same except peer-link.
 Establish BGP neighbors between the VMs and two DUTs.
-MCLAG keepalive link will build through BGP route.
+MCLAG keepalive link will be established through a separate link.

 #### L3 scenario

 All links to server ports are L3 mode, the peer-link is optional.
 DUT is the gateway of the servers.
 DUT binds MCLAG's interface ip address must be the same except peer-link.
 Establish BGP neighbors between the VMs and two DUTs.
-MCLAG keepalive link will build through BGP route.
+MCLAG keepalive link will be established through a separate link.

 #### VXLAN scenario

 All links to server ports are L2 mode.
 DUT is the gateway of the servers.
 DUT binds MCLAG's vlan interface IP address to be the same except peer-link.
 Establish BGP neighbors between the VMs and two DUTs.
-MCLAG keepalive link will build through BGP route.
+MCLAG keepalive link will be established through a separate link.

 ## Setup configuration